System Design Space

 Trade-offs and alternatives

-In a microservice architecture, a shared atomic transaction across services is often too expensive and fragile.
+In a microservice architecture, a shared atomic transaction across services is almost always more expensive and more fragile than the diagram suggests — coupling grows, and one stuck participant slows the rest.

 Saga (orchestration/choreography)